Big Pigeon in Southwest Iowa

 • Soon after the 8 November Torch landings, the Axis began rushing troops from France and Italy into northern Tunisia, using both sea transport and an airlift.

-For the Tunisian Campaign, US forces comprised II Corps, part of the British First Army.
+For the Tunisian Campaign, US ground combat forces comprised II Corps, part of the British First Army.
 II Corps was initially commanded by General Lloyd Fredendall.
 After the February 1943 Battle of Kassserine Pass debacle, Fredendall was replaced by General George Patton.

 Tunisian Campaign Overview: